 The management of some lumps (particularly some sites and clinical findings) may be usefully discussed with consultant colleagues.
 A typical example is lymphadenopathy in the neck.
 Benign pathology can present in an alarming fashion with hard, fixed and rapidly growing lumps which suggest malignancy.
 Urgent referral for further investigation is needed to make a diagnosis and, hopefully, allay anxiety.

-- Benign fatty lumps, occurring wherever fat can expand (not the scalp or palms).
+- Lipomas are benign fatty lumps, occurring wherever fat can expand (not the scalp or palms).

 - They have smooth, imprecise margins and some fluctuance.